ShreyanDev5/SpringMart/README.md

 ## ✅ Final Checklist

-- [ ] All API interactions follow REST best practices
+- [x] All API interactions follow REST best practices
-- [ ] UI is minimal, polished, and professional
+- [x] UI is minimal, polished, and professional
-- [ ] User experience is smooth from frontend to backend
+- [x] User experience is smooth from frontend to backend
-- [ ] CORS is functioning correctly for cross-origin access
+- [x] CORS is functioning correctly for cross-origin access

 ---

 ## 👤 Author's Note

-I built SpringMart from scratch, focusing on backend development with Spring Boot and H2.
-For the frontend, I leveraged AI tools like Cursor and Widsurf to design and implement a polished React UI and integrate it with my backend APIs.
-This approach allowed me to deliver a professional, full-stack application that combines robust backend logic with a modern, user-friendly interface.
+I developed SpringMart as a full-stack application, with a primary focus on robust backend development using Spring Boot and H2.
+On the frontend, I leveraged AI-powered tools such as Cursor and Widsurf to significantly accelerate the design and implementation of the React user interface.
+This integrated approach allowed for the delivery of a polished, professional-grade application featuring strong backend functionality and an intuitive user experience.

 📌 _Refer to the codebase for implementation specifics if needed during development._